MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/embed-portal-website.md

 # Embed a portal in another website by using an iframe

 One of the most common ways of using portal applications is to embed portal functionality inside another website.
-Usually the other website already exists, but you want to enhance its abilities and add new functions that work with your data surfaced through the portal application.<!--note from editor: Edits suggested.-->
+Usually the other website already exists, but you want to enhance its abilities and add new functions that work with your data surfaced through the portal application.

 In this scenario, it's easier to embed your portal functionality rather than build it from scratch.
 This article explains the steps to embed a portal application in a different website by using an iframe.